 While talking about API usability, we should care about the developer; they are our first users who will be going to use our interface.
 It means that the API’s language, patterns, and conventions should properly match its user’s world.
 It includes the tools and programming languages they use to write code, the industries and companies they work within, and the community and social world they live in today.

 An API evaluator should start by knowing the targeted user of the API.
 If there is no user profile available, then the developer has to define it.
-Next, determine the API parts that would cause unnecessary cognitive load (or “friction”) for the user.
+Next, monitor the API parts that would cause unnecessary cognitive load.

 For example, it may result from unfamiliar words, semantics (meanings of words) that would conflict with the user’s understanding, and message formats or message patterns that don’t fit the developer’s world perspective.